Estate Planning

 Arizona does not impose any tax on estates when property is transferred after the owner's death.

 The estate size does not matter and is irrelevant in this situation.
-With no state estate tax, those with substantial assets can enjoy their wealth without the burden of potential taxes.
+With no Arizona estate tax, those with substantial assets can enjoy their wealth without the burden of potential taxes.
 However, you may be subject to federal estate taxes.

-Starting in 2023, the federal estate tax rates range from 18%-40% and apply to the total sum of assets worth more than $12.92 million.
+Starting in 2023, the federal estate tax rates range from 18%-40%.
+They apply to the total sum of assets worth more than $12.92 million.
 This is higher than 2022's tax exemption limit of $12.06 million.

 Does Arizona Have an Inheritance Tax?